SevenSeas-Tech/dem-ensino/README.md

   ## Web
   * Otober 2022 - Front development was dropped for the moment.
 I'll get back to it after i am done with the back.

-  I am working on the UI on [Figma](https://www.figma.com/file/jXtUXQaY0SQWaUC0vpUHVJ/Demen?node-id=0%3A1).
+  * November 2021- I am working on the UI on [Figma](https://www.figma.com/file/jXtUXQaY0SQWaUC0vpUHVJ/Demen?node-id=0%3A1).

   ## Dasboard
   TODO